 In-Person at your Municipal Clerk's Office (Early Voting)

 Please check with your municipal clerk for office hours.
+Early voting is no longer permitted on weekends.

 You can find your clerk at MyVote WI: myvote.wi.gov by searching for your voter record or performing an address search.
 You can also find your clerk by searching through the list of all Wisconsin municipal clerks.